Reinforcement Learning Policy Recommendation for Interbank Network Stability: Simulation Results

-\FloatBarrier To conclude the analysis on the interbank market architecture, we deal with the effect of the $\eta$ parameter on the credit network topology.
-In the top panel of Fig. \ref{fig:cumulo} we plot a single realization of the cumulative value of $\eta$ over time.
+\FloatBarrier To conclude the analysis of the interbank market architecture, we deal with the effect of the $\eta$ parameter on the credit network topology.
+In the top panel of Fig. \ref{fig:cumulo}, we plot a single realization of the cumulative value of $\eta$ over time.
 The figure shows how the reinforcement learning algorithm generates a time evolution in the choice of policy recommendations.
-Specifically, increasing (decreasing) values in the curve correspond to a signal that directs the system towards high liquidity supply (low interest rate), i.e. $\eta=1$ (i.e. $\eta=0$).
+Precisely, increasing (decreasing) values in the curve correspond to a signal that directs the system toward a high liquidity supply (low interest rate), i.e., $\eta=1$ (i.e., $\eta=0$).

 The effect of the signal in shaping the topology of the interbank network is, instead, shown in the lower panel of Fig. \ref{fig:cumulo}, where we estimate a categorical regression model